15 Mar Blueprint for Success – Your Work Order

-The In-Hands Date shows helps your shipping team choose the correct method to ship the order to make the delivery date.
-They can use this information to pick the best route and carrier, if there is a choice.
-I’ll get into the importance of Notes later, but if the order is event based or critical your shipping team can also ramp up the freight by guaranteeing the shipping or sending it priority.
+The In-Hands Date helps your shipping team choose the correct method to ship the order to make the delivery date.
+They can use this information to pick the best route and carrier if there is a choice.
+I’ll get into the importance of Notes later, but if the order is event-based or critical your shipping team can also ramp up the freight by guaranteeing the shipping or sending it as a priority.
 Without an accurate in-hands date on the work order, your shipping crew won’t be able to make an informed decision themselves.

 Client Information.
 An order isn’t an order unless you have basic key information.
 Customer company name, contact name, phone number, address, internal account number, etc. These fields can’t be left blank for the obvious logical reasons.